vippsas/vipps-checkout-magento/README.md

 ## Requirements/Prerequisites

-* Magento 2.2+
+* Adobe Commerce 2.2+
   * [System Requirements](https://developer.adobe.com/commerce/docs/)
 * SSL is installed on your site and active on the Checkout page
 * Supported protocols HTTP1/HTTP1.1
-  * Magento relies on the [Zend Framework](https://framework.zend.com), which does not support HTTP/2
+  * Adobe Commerce relies on the [Zend Framework](https://framework.zend.com), which does not support HTTP/2
   * HTTP/1.1 must therefore be "forced", typically by using [CPanel](https://api.docs.cpanel.net/) or similar
-* A verified Vipps MobilePay Checkout merchant account - [sign up here](https://portal.vippsmobilepay.com/register/vippscheckout)
+* A verified Vipps MobilePay Checkout merchant account

 ## Account and Pricing

-Use of Checkout module requires an agreement with Vipps MobilePay.
+Use of the Vipps Checkout module requires an agreement with Vipps MobilePay.
 Additional fees apply.
 To sign up for an agreement, register on [https://portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/register/vippscheckout).

 ## Feature Highlights

-With this extension, your customers will be able to choose Vipps, VISA or MasterCard as a payment method directly in the checkout.
+With this extension, your customers will be able to choose Vipps, VISA, or MasterCard as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
 The customer is identified in the Checkout, and his/her address and contact details will be available to the webshop during the payment process.
 Shipping options will be displayed in the checkout for the customer to choose from.

 ## Security Features